 - adapt emotions to the style of the blog post.

 The introduction should be brief.
-The chances are that you won’t manage to write this section at the first try.
+The chances are that you won’t manage to write this section on the first try.
 It’s usually rewritten several times.

-If the publication is long, add a table of content after the introduction.
 Readers will appreciate such convenient navigation.
-In case they decide to continue reading later, they won’t have to scroll 10-20 seconds to the necessary place.
+If they decide to continue reading later, they won’t have to scroll 10-20 seconds to the necessary place.
 This makes the readers less likely to leave the page.

 Get to the main part of the blog post